Boundary Perturbation Effects in Quantum Systems with Conserved Energy and Continuous Symmetry: Boundary perturbation on a free-fermion chain

-The quadratic Hamiltonian and the Gaussian free-fermionic state allow for efficient simulations on classical computers \cite{bravyi2004lagrangian,ravindranath2023free}.
-We prepare a randomly filled product state with a filling factor $\nu$, ensuring that initial state has $N=L\nu$.
-This state is evolved for a long time with $t=2L$, and the steady-state value of $\delta N^2$ is computed as a function of $\mu_0$ (see also Appendix \ref{app::1} for the particle dynamics and energy dynamics).
+The quadratic Hamiltonian and the Gaussian free-fermionic state allow for efficient simulations on classical computers \cite{bravyi2004lagrangian,ravindranath2025free}.
+We prepare a randomly filled product state with a filling factor $\nu$, ensuring that the initial state has $N=L\nu$.
+This state is evolved for a long time with $t=2L$ (we set $\hbar = 1$ and measure time in units of $1/t_0$), and the steady-state value of $\delta N^2$ is computed as a function of $\mu_0$ (see also Appendix \ref{app::1} for the particle dynamics and energy dynamics).
 The results for various system sizes $L$ are shown in Fig.~\ref{fig1}(a) and Fig.~\ref{fig1}(b).
 We observe a phase transition at $|\mu_0|=2t_0$.
 When $|\mu_0|>2t_0$, the boundary perturbation induces only an $O(1)$ change in the charge in the thermodynamic limit.
 This is evident in Fig.~\ref{fig1}(b), where $\delta N^2(t=2L)$ remains a small finite value across different system sizes.
 On the other hand, when $|\mu_0|<2t_0$, there are strong charge fluctuations with $\delta N^2(t=2L)$ proportional to the system size $L$.
 This behavior indicates that the final state is an extensive superposition of wavefunctions with different charge sectors.
 Note that, in the free fermion model, the phase transition point coincides with the gap closing point of the single-particle spectrum.
 We will give an explanation of this behavior later in Sec.~\ref{sec::5}.
 The phase transition can also be observed from the charge difference between the final state and the initial state: \bea \delta N(t) = \bra{\Psi(t)} \hat{N} \ket{\Psi(t)} - \bra{\Psi(0)} \hat{N} \ket{\Psi(0)}. \eea As shown in Fig.~\ref{fig1}(c), when $|\mu_0|<2t_0$, the charge undergoes significant changes unless the initial state is exactly at half-filling.
 In contrast, when $|\mu_0|>2t_0$, the charge changes by at most an $O(1)$ constant in the presence of boundary perturbations.
+At half-filling, in the charge-fluctuating phase, although the final state is a superposition of states with different particle numbers, the contributions from states with particle numbers greater than $L/2$ are balanced by those with particle numbers less than $L/2$.
+As a result, the average particle number remains equal to that of the initial state.
+Therefore, the charge difference $\delta N$ is not an effective probe at half-filling.